nowsecure/ipa-extract-info/README.md

 # ipa-extract-info

-  Extract the Info.plist from an IPA.
+  Extract the Info.plist from an IPA, in node.js and the browser!

-## Example
+## Node

 ```js
 var fs = require('fs');